tim-harding/Kradical/README.md

 ### kradical_parsing

-Parsers for the [Electronic Dictionary Research and Development Group](https://www.edrdg.org/) (EDRDG) [radical decomposition](https://www.edrdg.org/krad/kradinf.html) files:
+Parsers for the following file types:

 - `kradfile`
 - `kradfile2`
 - `radkfile`
 - `radkfile2`

+The contents is converted from the original mixed JIS X 0208, JIS X 0212, and EUC-JP encoding into UTF-8.

 ### kradical_converter